With the world more accessible than ever before, many blue-sky thinkers are taking the leap into business ownership.

-When you start to see results, it’s a good idea to hire a marketing specialist who can take the reins for you and keep the momentum going.
+When you start to see results, it’s a good idea to hire a marketing specialist or agency who can take the reins for you and keep the momentum going.

 Perhaps your initial business model lead you to success, but if you are not evolving with the market’s needs, you run the high risk of being left behind.

-When Rod and Sue first started their business, they began as your average Accounting Firm offering Accounting and Taxation advice with Bookkeeping services.
-Over time, Rod saw a need in the market for genuine business advisory services and so their business model has changed over time.
+When Rod and Sue from Trinity Advisory first started their business, they began as your average Accounting Firm offering Accounting and Taxation advice with Bookkeeping services.
+Over time, Rod saw a need in the market for genuine business advisory and coaching services and so their business model has changed over time.